Spocky95/WeatherCast-Website-Project/README.md

 ## Tools used in project.
 * HTML
 * SCSS/CSS
-* JS
+* Simple JS

 ## Tools used for code validation.
 *
 *
 *

-All images used in project was provided with free license.
+## All images used in project was provided with free license.

 Image Sources:
 * https://pl.wikipedia.org/wiki/Huragan_Matthew